 - Butterfly Balsa Carbon has good control

 - Its thick handle may require some getting used to

 - The blade is fragile and easily damaged

 4. DHS Hurricane II- Best Shakehand Grip Ping Pong Paddle

-Being China originated paddle, it has more features for the Asian player’s styles.
-The paddle gives a higher spin because of its slickness rubber on the front part of it.
+Being a China-originated paddle, it has more features for the Asian player’s styles.
+The paddle gives a higher spin because of its slick rubber on the front part of it.
 It has a lower weight than many other paddles, which provides extra comfort over control to the players.

-One primary spec you can find about the paddle, its rubber’s tackiness lose quickly.
+One primary spec you can find about the paddle, its rubber’s tackiness loses quickly.
 Nevertheless, people who want speed and control in their game choose DHS Hurricane.

 - It has a rubber and wood combo